acrcloud/acrcloud_sdk_python/README.md

 ## Note
 1. If you run the SDK on Windows, you must install library(vcredist).
-2. Only linux python2.7 supports humming.
+2. ALL version supports humming.

 ## Functions
 Introduction all API.